nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 <p class="blockquote">If under the influence of the Spirit you <u>reduce to a condition of deadness and atrophy</u> all those practices to which <u>the impulses of your material nature</u> would prompt you.</p>

 Spurious argument at best.
 What is a condition of deadness and atrophy?
 By whose standard?
 Your own arbitrary perception of deadness and atrophy?
+Romans 8:13 doesn't say you can reduce it to a certain amount, it says put it to death, completely, absolutely.

 #### Barnes